gerbenjacobs/gerbenjacobs.github.io/content/posts/2024-10-06-using-unix-pipes-with-go.md

 In case you're not familiar with piping, it allows you to combine multiple programs in a chain using the pipe-symbol "`|`" and in essence create a 'pipeline'.

-Data from one program gets sent on the 'stdout' and back into the 'stdin' from the next program.
+Data from one program gets sent on the 'stdout' and back into the 'stdin' for the next program.

 You might have already used this unknowingly while pretty-printing a cURL response: